pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/azure/managementresource/_index.md

 import * as azure from "@pulumi/azure";

 const current = azure.core.getSubscription({});
-const subscriptionLevel = new azure.managementresource.ManangementLock("subscription-level", {
+const subscriptionLevel = new azure.management.Lock("subscription-level", {
     lockLevel: "CanNotDelete",
     name: "subscription-level",
     notes: "Items can't be deleted in this subscription!",